DoubleML/doubleml-for-py/doc/intro/intro.rst

 Cross-fitting, DML algorithms and Neyman-orthogonal score functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When initializing the object for PLR models :class:`~doubleml.double_ml_plr.DoubleMLPLR`, we can further set parameters specifying the
+When initializing the object for PLR models `DoubleMLPLR`, we can further set parameters specifying the
 resampling: The number of folds used for cross-fitting ``n_folds`` (defaults to ``n_folds = 5``) as well as the number of repetitions when applying repeated cross-fitting ``n_rep_cross_fit`` (defaults to ``n_rep_cross_fit = 1``).
 Additionally, one can choose between the algorithms ``'dml1'`` and  ``'dml2'`` via ``dml_procedure``.
 Depending on the